BaDo2001/privasee_task/docs/Docs.md

 ## Missing features

 Due to the very short time frame, I had to cut some corners, and some features are missing, which I consider to be important.

-I will list them here, and explain why they are missing.
+### Improved question properties

+I didn't have time to implement the question properties as key value pairs, so it's just a string, which is not validated properly.

 ### Precommit hooks